baileymooreatx/Lifestyle/Fasting.md

 * Mental clarity from burning ketones instead of glucose
 * Mild fatigue, but not wiped out
-* Appetite comes and goes in 20 minute cycles
+* Appetite comes and goes in 20-minute cycles
 * Signs of ketosis
   * Fruity or metallic taste in your mouth
   * Reduced Appetite